iblancasa/GitHubCity/README.md

 This is a small library which gets all GitHub users given a city.
 Original idea is [Top-GitHub-Users-Data](https://github.com/JJ/top-github-users-data) by [@JJ](https://github.com/JJ), an adaptation of [top-github-users](https://github.com/paulmillr/top-github-users) from [@paulmillr](https://github.com/paulmillr/).

 ## What I can do with this?
-Now, you only can get all user names from a city (with a city in the location field).
-In future, this will be an amazing library.
+This is an amazing Python library to study the GitHub community in a location.
+You can get all the GitHub's users from a given location and obtain some data.
+For instance, you can generate one ranking like [this ranking with the users from Spain (and its provinces)](https://github.com/iblancasa/GitHubRankingsSpain).

 ## What I need to run this?
 You will need to install Python 3. *Python 2 is not supported*.